kasteckis/symfony-docker-compose/README.md

 # Symfony Docker Compose
-Docker compose environment for Symfony (works for Laravel also) projects
+Docker compose environment for Symfony (also works for Laravel or plain PHP) projects

 # Summary of what is included
 * PHP 7.4.10 with XDEBUG 2.9.6